 Ending the Abuse to Prison Pipeline

 We know that when girls with economic or family stability are hurt by sexual violence, the protective layers of functional schools, safe neighborhoods, and access to mental health services tend to buffer them from further victimization.
 But for marginalized girls and young women, the experience of sexual abuse too often lands them behind bars.
-In fact, sexual abuse is a primary predictor for justice involvement in girls.
-The connection between sexual violence in girls and their ultimate incarceration is not coincidental—sexual abuse is a direct, contributing cause of girls’ involvement in the justice system.
+In fact, sexual abuse is a primary predictor for legal system involvement in girls.
+The connection between sexual violence in girls and their ultimate incarceration is not coincidental—sexual abuse is a direct, contributing cause of girls’ involvement in the legal system.

 Learn more about the Sexual Abuse to Prison Pipeline: The Girls’ Story report and our work to dismantle this pattern of injustice for girls and women.